-Below are some standard questions and answers regarding STD facts and frequent questions.
+Below are some answers to frequent STD questions.
 If you are concerned that you are at risk for an STD, please don’t put off getting tested.
 STDs are common and it is possible to be infected without being aware.
 Take control of your health and get tested.
 Call Care Net Frederick today for your free and confidential appointment – 301.662.5300.

 Q: What is an STD?